Chart Color Schemes

 Ainslie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Ainslie, as recorded in the latest Census, 72.9% of dwellings were houses, with the remaining 27.1% comprising semi-detached homes, apartments, and other types.
-This differs from the Australian Capital Territory's (ACT) dwelling structure, which was 39.3% houses and 60.7% other dwellings.
-The home ownership rate in Ainslie stood at 33.1%, with mortgaged dwellings at 32.0% and rented ones at 34.9%.
-The median monthly mortgage repayment in the area was $2,600, higher than the ACT average of $2,080.
-The median weekly rent figure in Ainslie was $367, compared to the ACT's $476.
-Nationally, Ainslie's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The dwelling structure in Ainslie, as per the latest Census, consisted of 72.9% houses and 27.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to the Australian Capital Territory's 39.3% houses and 60.7% other dwellings.
+Home ownership in Ainslie was at 33.1%, with mortgaged dwellings at 32.0% and rented ones at 34.9%.
+The median monthly mortgage repayment in the area was $2,600, higher than the Australian Capital Territory average of $2,080.
+The median weekly rent figure was $367, compared to the Australian Capital Territory's $476.
+Nationally, Ainslie's mortgage repayments were significantly higher at $1,863 and rents were lower at $375.

 Frequently Asked Questions - Housing